crazymanish/pullrequest-attention-label-action/README.md

 ## Add an attention label to an open pull-request
 A GitHub action to add an attention label on an open pull-request after certain days.

 ## Usage
 This Action uses the [Pull request api](https://developer.github.com/v3/issues/#list-issues-for-a-repository) which will fire on the [scheduled_event](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule) .

 ### Input
 The action requires three environment variables
 - `ADD_LABEL`: The label name to add. **Mandatory** variable.
 - `AFTER_DAYS`: The number of days from pull request creation date. **Optional** variable, default value is `3 days`.
 - `SKIP_LABELS`: The **comma separated** labels string.
-If an open pull-request have one of those label then this action will skip adding the attention label. **Optional** variable, default value is `approved,wip`.
+If an open pull-request have one of those label then this action will skip adding the attention label. **Optional** variable, default value is `work-in-progress,wip`.

-### Example Usecase
+### Example Use-case
-- Problem: Let's say, we need to add an reviewer attention label `need-review` for code-review of an open pull-request, when it is 4 days old.
-We need to skip the open pull request, if already have approved/wip/in-progress label.
+- `Problem`: Let's say, we need to add an reviewer attention label `need-review` for code-review of an open pull-request, when it is 4 days old.
+We need to skip the open pull request, if already have approved/wip label.
 Also lets add reviewer attention label only in working days Monday-Friday(5days).
-- Solution: Schedule a GitHub action to add `need-review` label for those 4 days old open pull-requests.
+- `Solution`: Schedule a GitHub action to add `need-review` label for those 4 days old open pull-requests.

 #### GitHub action workflow file
 ```workflow